On Distributed Colouring of Hyperbolic Random Graphs: Introduction

 \subsection{Our Contribution.}

-We show that the simple \RCT algorithm performs significantly better on real-world graphs.
-In fact, it colours them in a constant number of rounds with high probability and with significantly fewer colours than the best existing advanced distributed algorithms.
+We show that the simple \RCT algorithm performs exceptionally well on real-world graphs using significantly fewer colours than the best existing distributed algorithms.
+In particular, it colours a hyperbolic random graph in just $2$ rounds, \aas\footnote{An event $A$ holds \emph{asymptotically almost surely} (\aas) if $\Pro{A} \in 1 - o (1)$.} Moreover, we show that variants of \RCT achieve a similar performance--some using a number of colours close to the chromatic number--all while remaining extremely simple.
+For most of these algorithms, we establish nearly tight lower bounds, showing they cannot run faster or use fewer colours than described.

-In particular this very simple algorithm colours a hyperbolic random graph within 2 rounds \aas\footnote{See \Cref{item:prob-guarantees} for the definitions of probabilistic guarantees.} Hyperbolic random graphs (HRGs) are a generative graph model where vertices are thrown onto a hyperbolic disk and edges connect a pair of vertices if the pair is close in hyperbolic distance to each other.
+To make sense of our formal results, we first give some minimal background on hyperbolic random graphs (HRGs).
+For more details and the formal definition see \Cref{sec:prelims} or the excellent exposition in \cite[§3.3]{katz-diss-23}.
+Hyperbolic random graphs (HRGs) are a generative graph model where vertices are thrown onto a hyperbolic disk and edges connect a pair of vertices if the pair is close in hyperbolic distance to each other.
 A power-law degree distribution emerges from this process and it is one of the typical properties of a HRG~\cite{gpp-rhg-12, pkbv-info-2010}.
-More formally, the probability that a vertex has degree $k$ is given by $\sim k^{-(2\alpha + 1)}$ where the model parameter $\alpha\in (1/2,1)$ influences the probability distribution on the hyperbolic disc and thus indirectly the power-law exponent.
-It turns out that many fundamental graph properties of HRGs like the maximum degree~\cite{gpp-rhg-12}, the spectral gap \cite{hrg-spectral}, the second largest component \cite{km-slcrhg-19}, the tree-width \cite{bfk-tw-2016} or the clique number and degeneracy \cite{bmrs-stacs-25} depend on $\alpha$.
+More formally, the probability that a vertex has degree $k$ is given by $\sim k^{-(2\alpha + 1)}$ where the model parameter $\alpha\in (1/2,1)$ influences the probability distribution on the hyperbolic disk and thus indirectly the power-law exponent.
+It turns out that many fundamental graph properties of HRGs like the maximum degree~\cite{gpp-rhg-12}, the spectral gap \cite{hrg-spectral}, the second largest component \cite{km-slcrhg-19}, the tree-width \cite{bfk-tw-2016} or the clique number, chromatic number and degeneracy \cite{bmrs-stacs-25} depend on $\alpha$.
 We call a graph $G$ a \emph{typical hyperbolic random graph} if $G$ fullfils all properties that hold \aas on a hyperbolic random graph.
-For \RCT, we show the following theorem:
+As our first contribution, we show the following theorem for \RCT: